Important Amendments to UAE Economic Substance Regulations

 - A Licensee is not required to perform all the Core Income Generating Activities (“CIGAs”) listed in the ES regulations for a particular relevant activity.
 However, any of the CIGAs that generate relevant income must be performed in the UAE.

-- A Licensee may outsource activities which are not CIGAs to parties outside the UAE, such as back office functions, IT, payroll, legal services, or other expert professional advice or specialist services provided.
+- A Licensee may outsource activities that are not CIGAs to parties outside the UAE, such as back-office functions, IT, payroll, legal services, or other expert professional advice or specialist services provided.

-All UAE entities are strongly recommended to assess or reassess whether and which of their activities fall within the scope of the Economic Substance Regulations, and how to ensure they can meet the Economic Substance Test in respect of each relevant activity.
+All UAE entities are strongly recommended to assess or reassess whether and which of their activities fall within the scope of the Economic Substance Regulations UAE, and how to ensure they can meet the Economic Substance Test in respect of each relevant activity.

 Partner With SimplySolved